 Costa Rica wins here.
 Costa Rica has nearly 13,000 expats from the U.S. and nearly 2,000 from Canada and the UK living in Costa Rica according to International Organization of Migration.
 Likely up to half of those expats live in San Jose, the largest city in Costa Rica.

 The entire country of Colombia has nearly 19,000 expats from the U.S. and over 2,200 expats from Canada and the UK living in Colombia according to International Organization of Migration.
 But a majority of those expats living in Colombia likely live in Bogotá, which is the largest city and business center in Colombia.

-In addition, in both Costa Rica and Medellín there are many regularly organized meetups for expats each month.
+In addition, in both Costa Rica and Medellín (pre-pandemic) there were many regularly organized meetups for expats each month.

 20. Ease of Getting a Visa – Medellín vs Costa Rica

-The two places arguably tie in this category.
-Colombia and Costa Rica both have a number of visa options and the visa processes for both countries are fairly straightforward.
+Medellín arguably wins in this category.
+Colombia and Costa Rica both have a number of visa options but Costa Rica’s visas require more paperwork and the visa process in Costa Rica is much longer.

 The visas in Costa Rica visas typically require more paperwork like a criminal background check.
 In addition, visas in Costa Rica reportedly can take much longer to get.
 And several expats I have talked to in Costa Rica recommend using a lawyer in Costa Rica for visas.
 The cost of hiring a lawyer for a visa in Costa Rica is typically between $600 to $2,000 per person.